Banning The Bag: How to survive without plastic bags

 Other ways to avoid food waste in your bins include making your vegetable stock with your peelings and scraps, and avoiding all animal products which can't be used in compost and can only go to landfill.

 You are able to put trash in a bin without a plastic liner.
 The receptacle holds the waste just as well.
 This works simply by washing out the bin, something most do anyway due to leaks.
 Whether you compost or not, naked bins especially work if you sort your recycling correctly so no wet rubbish is put in with dry packaging that should be in recycling, and you take your bin out regularly.
 A smaller bin carried out more than once per week could avoid the issue of foods rotting and smelling in your garbage.
-Even if you do manage to compost food waste, you may have non-recyclable waste with food on it, wet products like sponges, and items like sanitary items or nappies to contend with.
+Even if you do manage to compost food waste, you may have non-recyclable waste with food on it, wet products like sponges, and sanitary products or nappies to contend with.
 But even that wet waste can be combatted by only buying biodegradable items, using reusable sanitary products and nappies, and generally limiting the trash you produce.
 Whether you change your consumption habits or not, emptying the kitchen bin directly into the wheelie bin is an easy fix which takes about three extra minutes per week to rinse it out.

 If the above options just don't work for you, maybe it's a workplace, the final thing you can try is biodegradable plastic.
 The attached biodegradable bin bags are made of cornstarch, compostable polyester and vegetable oil.
 "Our bags are fully certified to EU OK Compost and US standards to be 100% biodegradable and 100% compostable.
 They contain no polyethylene."
 While not a perfect solution, the bags breathe a bit more and allow the rubbish inside of the bags to biodegrade at a faster rate where typical bin bags never biodegrade and trap the rubbish inside.
 If filled with biodegradable waste and disposed of correctly, the bags can biodegrade in 10-45 days.
 However, if sent to landfill, their ability to decompose is diminished and they're only a marginally better option than conventional plastic.
 But if plastic is needed - this is definitely the option to go for!